speveril/cozy/readme.md

 - Should I treat other entities for purposes of collisions as circles?
 - Move the dist/closestpoint/etc functions in Entity into a general util somewhere
 - Can I just slurp in all of the map .ts files automatically instead of having to reference each one?
+- typedoc takes a long time to finish for some reason

 ## Examples